|DISTANCES FROM EAST VILLAGE APARTMENTS |

 ones to list them all.
 For your enjoyment, we have

-provided a list of a selection of our favorite restaurants.
+provided a list with a selection of our favorite restaurants.

 Some require reservations.